marc-aurai/kubernetes_tutorial/readme.md

 * Load balancer </br>
 * Auto scaler (Horizontal Pod Auto scaler)</br>

-After you created your kubernetes cluster, you will perform a stress/load test on your API and therfore on your Kubernetes cluster. </br>
+After you created your Kubernetes cluster, you will perform a stress/load test on your API and therefore on your Kubernetes cluster. </br>

 *The pink sections (3.8, 3.9 and 3.10) are optional and just for information.* </br>

 # 1. Create your own MongoDB Database
 ## 1.1
-Make sure to create your own account on the mongoDB website: </br>
+Make sure to create your own account on the MongoDB website: </br>
 https://account.mongodb.com/account/login?signedOut=true </br>

 ### 1.1.1